 A large amount of outreach messaging includes twin goals of increasing collection while decreasing/preventing contamination.
-Contamination prevention and collection expansion (how to for new and existing sites) is a primary message for all outreach to flooring contractors (including Union apprentices and journeymen) and public drop-off sites; outreach to these two audiences constitutes approximately 25% of the MEO budget (\$275,000 budgeted in 2022).
-Surmounting operational barriers (primary challenges include space, expense of labor and liability issues) are addressed in the Collections section of the Plan and elsewhere in the CARE budget, such as in grants and operations.
+Contamination prevention and collection expansion (how to for new and existing sites) is a primary message for all outreach to flooring contractors (including Union apprentices and journeymen) and public drop-off sites; outreach to these two audiences constitutes approximately 25% of the marketing, education, and outreach budget (\$275,000 budgeted in 2022).
+Surmounting operational barriers (primary challenges include space, expense of labor and liability issues) are addressed in Chapter 5 (Collection System) of the Plan and elsewhere in the CARE budget, such as in grants and operations.
 Examples include:

-- All drop-off site collateral (maps, signage, handouts) includes instruction on keeping carpet dry and debris-free. - Videos focused on flooring contractors include education and examples of contamination to avoid, while explaining that wet or smoke-contaminated carpet cannot be recycled and should not be included in recycling, as do the union training materials (presentation and video).
+- All Drop-off Site collateral (maps, signage, handouts) includes instruction on keeping carpet dry and debris-free. - Videos focused on flooring contractors include education and examples of contamination to avoid, while explaining that wet or smoke-contaminated carpet cannot be recycled and should not be included in recycling, as do the union training materials (presentation and video).
 CARE promotes installer video views via online advertising; installer videos on the CARE YouTube channel (in Spanish and English) have received over 430,000 views since inception five years ago. - Anti-contamination messaging plays a part in other budget categories.
-For example, during regional mass media efforts, "Carpet must be dry and debris-free" is included in advertising and on website landing pages.
+For example, during regional mass media efforts, "Carpet must be dry and debrisfree" is included in advertising and on website landing pages.